witherhoard99/Fate/README.md

 ### Note
 Some of the commit messages are inaccurate because I did not realize I have to do `git add --all*` every single commit.
 Therefore, some commit messages apply to later commits

+### TODO:
+* Do the other TODOs in the README (make the binaries, and link their URL in the README)
+* Fix FrustumCullling.h's shape testing (AABB works well)
+    * The bodies were never added to the JPH::PhysicsSystem, so the narrow phase query does not work
+    * Either use the JPH::PhysicsSystem we already have, or add all of the bodies to the new physicsSystem
+* Add more advanced lighting, with support for multiple lights